Let to buy mortgages

 In the current market, many householders do not consider a sale as a sensible option.
 Even so, they still need to upscale as their families grow, or downscale as their need for space reduces.

-With the additional factor of strong rental market, holding on to an existing property seems prudent.
-As a result, the let to buy option, or letting your current home with a view to purchasing another, is now becoming commonplace.
+With the additional factor of a strong rental market, holding on to an existing property seems prudent.
+As a result, the let-to-buy option, or letting your current home with a view to purchasing another, is now becoming commonplace.

 Letting out your current property before buying a new one does add complications to the mortgage process.